matt4530/quartermaster-docs/stage/README.md

 ## Framework

 A framework is provided to implement these methods and simulate their behavior.
 Provided with this code is a set of prebuilt code, is some simulation tools.
+Since this repository is a typescript implementation of the framework, we've included a brief overview here.
+You can [read more in-depth about the Quartermaster framework](docs/framework.md) in our docs.

 ### Installation